 Restart

-Fully quit Claude Desktop (not just close the window) and reopen it.
+Fully quit Claude Desktop and reopen it.
 On macOS, use Cmd+Q to quit.Add via CLI

 claude mcp add databrain -- npx @databrainhq/mcp-server